 This time of year, many people are decorating their homes with wreaths, swag, and Christmas trees.
 Evergreens from local farms are as fresh as they can be, and are grown by people who are stewarding land in our region.

 Research: Our online guide offers a wealth of information about hundreds of Local Hero businesses throughout our region.

 Read labels: Look for the Local Hero logo when making your local food and farm product purchases.

-Stay committed: Sometimes you have to dig a bit to find them, but many of the local foods we eat can be found locally.
+Stay committed: Sometimes you have to dig a bit to find them, but many of the foods we eat can be found locally.
 Just ask your grocery store produce manager where the local products are, and let them know you want them as an option.

 Spread the wealth: Try serving locally sourced, in-season foodstuffs at your office party, or ordering menu items with farm-fresh ingredients at restaurants.